Skip to main content

 Suggested Setup

-• Align Builds with Policies: Configure the minimum number of successful builds to match the number of active Clayton policies in your project.
-For example, if you have 6 active Clayton policies, set the requirement for 6 successful builds.
+• Minimum number of successful builds for the last commit with no failed builds and no in progress builds: Set this to match the number of active Code Reviews policies in your project.
+For example, if you have six active policies, set this to six.

 Did this answer your question?